2023 IAHE Homeschool Day at the Capitol

 Lunch

-- Option 1: You may bring a sack lunch to the Statehouse.
-You will need to carry it with you.
+• Option 1: You may bring a sack lunch to the Statehouse.
+There will be a dedicated lunch area with tables and chairs this year.

 Event Guide